lmarkely/enron_fraud/README.md

 and model selection.

 ## Feature Selection and Engineering
-First, the row corresponding to 'TOTAL' as we are interested in the data of individuals.
-In addition, 'total_payments' and 'total_stock_values' are removed as they are aggregate of other features.
+First, the row corresponding to 'TOTAL' and 'THE TRAVEL AGENCY IN THE PARK' are removed as we are interested in the data of individuals.
+In addition, 'LOCKHART EUGENE E' has all zero feature values.
+So, this is also removed.
+Moreover, 'total_payments' and 'total_stock_values' are removed
+as they are aggregate of other features.
 Moreover, 'to_messages', 'email_address', 'from_poi_to_this_person', 'from_messages', and 'from_this_person_to_poi' are not included.
 Instead, they are standardized to 'std_from_poi' and 'std_to_poi'.
 These steps are captured in the following codes.

 ```
 data_dict.pop('TOTAL')
+data_dict.pop('THE TRAVEL AGENCY IN THE PARK')
 for key in data_dict:
     if (type(data_dict[key]['from_poi_to_this_person']) == int and
         type(data_dict[key]['from_messages']) == int):